 Skip to main content

 It is with great sadness that we must inform you of the death of James R. “Jim” Campbell on February 9, 2007.
-Jim was a Trustee of the Clan Campbell Education Foundation, and a Trustee and Finance Committee Chairman of the Clan Campbell Society (North America).
+Jim was a Director of the Clan Campbell Education Foundation, and a Trustee and Finance Committee Chairman of the Clan Campbell Society (North America).
 He was also the 73rd Chief of the New York Caledonian Club, the second-oldest Scottish organization in New York City.
 In addition, he was an active member of the St. Andrew’s Society of the State of New York and various other Scottish organizations.
-Jim was actively involved in New York Tartan Week, having held several positions in the largest Tartan Day celebration in the world.
+Jim was a co-founder and actively involved in New York Tartan Week, having held several positions in the largest Tartan Day celebration in the world.
 He was recently elected the Chairman of the National Tartan Day New York Committee.

 James-R-“Jim”-Campbell-and-Sir-Sean-Connery.jpg